nestauk/dap_aria_mapping/dap_aria_mapping/pipeline/data_collection/README.md

 2. **`patents_cited_by_citations.json`**: A json where the key is a focal patent id and the value is a list of patent ids that the focal patent id is cited by.

 3. **`patents_forward_citations.json`**: A json where the key is a cited by patent id and the value is a list of patents that it cites.
-A focal id should be present in each dictionary value.
+At least one focal id will be present in each dictionary value.

 ## Getting Up and Running With Batch on Metaflow